Mohamed-Waled/The-Distance-Between-Two-Points/README.md

 # Training Projects - The Distance Between Two Points App - V 1.0

-This is an app To Calculat The Distance Between Two Points In The (X, Y) Format
+This is an app To Calculate The Distance Between Two Points In The (X, Y) Format

 ## Table of contents